nasa/cFE/docs/cFE Application Developers Guide.md

 The opposite version of this file API is the CFE_FS_WriteHeader function.
-This function populates the given header data structure with the SpacecraftID, ProcessorID, ApplicationID, TimeSeconds and TimeSubsecs as obtained from the Executive and Time Services.
+This function populates the given header data structure with the SpacecraftID, ProcessorID, ApplicationID, FileCreateTime.Seconds and FileCreateTime.Subseconds as obtained from the Executive and Time Services.
 The Developer only needs to specify the SubType and Description fields.
 After the function successfully writes the standard header to the file, the given header data structure contains all of the information and the file pointer associated with the specified file is pointing to the first byte past the standard header.

-In addition to the functions for obtaining and writing the entire header, there are two functions for manipulating the TimeSeconds and TimeSubseconds fields of the header.
+In addition to the functions for obtaining and writing the entire header, there are two functions for manipulating the FileCreateTime.Seconds and FileCreateTime.Subseconds fields of the header.
 The first of these is the CFE_FS_UpdateHeaderTime function.
-This function takes the specified file and sets the TimeSeconds and TimeSubsecs fields equal to the current time as obtained from CFE_TIME_GetTime.
+This function takes the specified file and sets the FileCreateTime.Seconds and FileCreateTime.Subseconds fields equal to the current time as obtained from CFE_TIME_GetTime.
 The second function, CFE_FS_SetHeaderTime, allows the Developer to set the create time in the standard header equal to a time specified using the CFE_TIME_SysTime_t data format.
 This function may be useful when time tagging experiment data with the time the data was acquired rather than the time the file was created.